 Responsive design is here to stay and this simple tool allows you to quickly see your site at many different viewports.
 When you’re designing on a giant monitor, a tool to see how most users will be interacting with your site comes in handy.

 Choose from the most common presets or set custom sizes if you are targeting a specific device.

-This beautiful color palette generating website also has a handy Chrome extension.
-While the plugin isn’t very robust (new tabs give you new palletes), the site is so useful and a quick way of getting there is enough to make our list.
+This beautiful color palette-generating website also has a handy Chrome extension.
+While the plugin isn’t very robust (new tabs give you new palletes), the site is so useful and a quick way of getting there that it’s enough to make our list.